 Condition information for Wastewater presented in the following sections is for lines and points (mains, manholes, etc.).
 Insufficient data is held on condition for treatment plant or pump station assets to display.
-Improvement of data will be undertaken.
+The condition rating of "N/A" is used for assets where no condition information is available.
+All the assets are recorded on the asset management system, but some recorded assets do not contain any data on condition.
+Wastewater assets shows 9% of recorder assets as having no condition rating data and marked as "N/A".
+Improvement of condition information will be completed over the next 3 to 4 years as part of the new asset management strategy.
 The graph below shows condition information for the District as a whole.

-Figure 38: Asset Condition - Wastewater
+Figure 35: Asset Condition - Wastewater